shimilshijo/ece5831-2024-final-project/README.md

 * **best_model.keras:**
     * This is the saved keras model after training.
 * **run.py:**
-    * File to load the adaptive UI,upload test image and perform prediction.

-    This file can be executed with the command
+    * This script is used to launch the adaptive UI, upload a test image, and perform predictions.
+The saved CNN model is loaded within the script, and upon uploading an image, the prediction results are displayed on the UI.
+Test images for upload can be selected from the dataset directory available in the GitHub repository.

+To execute this file, use the following command:

     ```bash
     python run.py
     ```
+Upload the image from the `dataset` directory and see the prediction results.

 * **dataset**
     * This directory contains sample test images for each class(2 images per class).
 This can be used while code execution(both jupyter notebook and run.py file)